aws-samples/sample-agentic-ai-powered-sales-order-assistant-with-microsoft-teams-slack-integration/README.md

 Architecture Flow:
 1. Users can access the application through Streamlit UI or Slack
-2. Based on user inputs, Bedrock agent orchestrates interactions between different applications [SAP, Non-SAP Lgoistics] and data sources or Bedrock knowledge bases.
+2. Based on user inputs, Bedrock agent orchestrates interactions between different applications [SAP, Non-SAP Lgoistics] and data sources or Bedrock Knowledge Bases.
 3. If the user query is related to SAP Sales order, Bedrock Agent invokes Sales Order action group.
     3a.
 Lambda executes the business logic for action group SAP Sales Order.\
     3b.
 Lambda executes the business logic to generate OData URL dynamically based on the user query.\